zalaris/cordova-plugin-intune-upn/README.md

 # cordova-plugin-intune-upn

 The plugin helps to fetch UPN (user principal name) and Tenant ID out of MS Intune cache for cordova apps that are wrapped with MS Intune Wrapping Tool or implement MS Intune SDK and MSAL.
+It might be usefull as login hints for further authentications in the app.

-The plugin does not require any dependencies and does not interfere with Intune Wrapping Tool.
+The plugin does not require any dependencies and does not interfere with Intune Wrapping Tool and other libraries.

 ## Install